-Yorke Island – Getting there
+Masig Island – Getting there

-Yorke Island is almost halfway between Papua New Guinea and the tip of Australia in Queensland.
+Masig Island is almost halfway between Papua New Guinea and the tip of Australia in Queensland.
 It’s part of the Torres Strait Island chain in the inner east island group.

 Because of the small planes, your luggage is strictly limited to 15kg’s per person plus 5kg’s carry on.
 This means you should be able to squeeze in two kites and a board.
 You won’t need many clothes so pack light.

 Flight times, connections and more details will be sent with your booking confirmation.